fernandosm/hybridModels/README.md

 The current version runs:

 * Customizable hybrid model in dynamic networks in which migration is the link type between nodes.

+* Find nodes of contact chains (outgoing and ingoing).

+* Calculate contact chains' size (outgoing and ingoing).

 * SI hybrid model without explicit demographics (migration link).
 It is assumed that the total number of individuals is constant and animals migrate between premises.